hanzoai/ROCm/docs/preview/benchmark-docker/inference-sglang-deepseek-r1-fp8.rst

 This section provides instructions to test the inference performance of DeepSeek R1 with FP8 precision via the SGLang serving framework.
-The accompanying Docker image integrates the ROCm 7.0 preview with SGLang, and is tailored for AMD Instinct MI355X, MI350X, and MI300X series accelerators.
+The accompanying Docker image integrates ROCm 7.0 with SGLang, and is tailored for AMD Instinct MI355X, MI350X, and MI300X series accelerators.
 This benchmark does not support other accelerators.